stampchain-io/stamps_sdk/docs/src101specs.md

 }
 ```
 When `sig` is set in mint, the whitelist price in sats  should be `coef`*`pri`/1000.  `sig` can be decrypted  by public key of `wla`.
 If it's failed, then this mint transaction is invalid.

+`hash` in `sig` json must be the same as the `hash` in upper layer, otherwise transaction is invalid.

 `tokenid` and `dua` in `sig` json will overwrite these ones in upper layer of mint method.
 That means the values in `sig` determine the final parameters of this transaction.